Court dismisses part of ‘rock, paper, scissors’ rape lawsuit

 The court held that a claim that individual officials displayed deliberate indifference can go forward.

-Five people were charged and two sentenced to prison after the alleged 2014 attack at the Mahwah, New Jersey-based school.
-The unidentified woman said she was assaulted at a fraternity member’s campus apartment, driven across campus and assaulted again.
+Five people were charged and two sentenced to prison after the 2014 attack at the Mahwah, New Jersey-based school, which is about 30 miles (48 kilometers) northwest of New York.

+The unidentified woman said she was served numerous drinks and assaulted at a fraternity member’s campus apartment during which two male students played “rock, paper, scissors” before one of them assaulted her.

+Afterward, one of the perpetrators drove her past a campus checkpoint, used a friend’s identification card to enter a freshman dorm and took her past a security desk even though neither lived there.